Average signature and 4-genus of 2-bridge knots: 4-genus

 We can now finish proving the main theorem from this subsection.

 \begin{proof}[Proof of Theorem \ref{thm:taxicab}] Proposition \ref{prop.Jbound} is the main ingredient for proving the bound on the expected value of the taxicab distance $\text{Dist}(t)$ as defined in Equation (\ref{eq.defDist}).
-Let $p=|OW^{Pal}(s)|$, the number of oriented palindromes.
-Then the number of oriented word-mirror pairs is $|OW^{+}(s)|=\frac{1}{2}(3\cdot 2^s-p)$.
-Since $|D_{\vec{w}}(t)|\leq 1$ when $\vec{w}\in OW^{Pal}(s)$, the expected taxicab distance of the word-counting process after $t$ steps satisfies
+Recall that $a=|OW^{Amp}(s)|$ is the number of oriented words of amphichiral type.
+Then the number of oriented word-mirror pairs is $|OW^{+}(s)|=\frac{1}{2}(3\cdot 2^s-a)$.
+Since $|D_{\vec{\omega}}(t)|\leq 1$ when $\vec{\omega}\in OW^{Amp}(s)$, the expected taxicab distance of the word-counting process after $t$ steps satisfies

-where the second line above follows because $|OW^+(s)|=\frac{3\cdot 2^s-p}{2}$ and $|OW^{Pal}(s)|=p$. \end{proof}
+where the second line above follows because $|OW^+(s)|=\frac{3\cdot 2^s-a}{2}$ and $|OW^{Amp}(s)|=a$. \end{proof}

 Finally in the last subsection, we will analyze all of the contributions to the upper bound of the expected 4-genus.